-“I decided on Dickinson because I want to be a more well-rounded and educated person while also learning from an incredible music department,” says singer Hannah Youmans ’22, winner of the Concerto Competition, recipient of the Metropolitan Opera National Council Auditions Encouragement Award and one of the performers in an on-campus opera this spring.
+“I decided on Dickinson because I want to be a more well-rounded and educated person while also learning from an incredible music department,” says singer Hannah Youmans ’22, winner of the Concerto Competition and recipient of the Emil R. and Tamar Weiss Prize in the Creative Arts and the Metropolitan Opera National Council Auditions Encouragement Award.
 Learn why she chose to join Dickinson’s music department, where she spent the summer after her high school graduation, the Instagram account that most fascinates her and more.

 State College, Pennsylvania.